junglok/tem-docs/docs/apps/cryosparc.md

 #### **2.1.
 Checking environment variables for CryoSPARC instance**

 You need to login the **tem-cs-al9.sdfarm.kr** or **tem-ui-al9.sdfarm.kr** via SSH to check the status of the deployed CryoSPARC intance.
-(On the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running)
+You should execute `cryosparcm env` command on the node tem-cs-al9.sdfarm.kr or tem-ui-al9.sdfarm.kr where the CryoSPARC instance's running.

 ```bash
 $> cryosparcm env